 Choose based on your budget, travel style, and group size.

-Online booking usually secures the best rates.
+Online booking usually secures the top deals.

 Here are general recommendations based on different traveler types.